Strike

 Works and staff council meetings can also take place during industrial action, and participants are entitled to remuneration!

-The employer may deduct wages for working hours on strike and the trade union pays compensation - strike pay.
+The employer may deduct wages for working hours on strike and the trade union pays compensation to the striking members - strike pay.
 The requirements and the amount are regulated in the GDBA strike regulations.
 The strike pay is exempt from social security contributions.

 If the use of a time recording system is ordered by the theater, this instruction also applies during a strike and must be observed.
-It is therefore not necessary to "clock out" for the strike, nor is the strike time "absence time".
+It is therefore not necessary to "clock out" for the strike, nor is the strike time "absence time" under any circumstances.
+Strike time is working time.

 A strike is understood to be the joint, planned and temporary cessation of work by a large number of employees within a profession or company in order to achieve a common goal.